Convex cone: Polyhedral and finitely generated cones

 Every finitely generated cone is a polyhedral cone, and every polyhedral cone is a finitely generated cone.
 Every polyhedral cone has a unique representation as a conical hull of its extremal generators, and a unique representation of intersections of halfspaces, given each linear form associated with the halfspaces also define a support hyperplane of a facet.

+Each face of a polyhedral cone is spanned by some subset of its extremal generators.
+As a result, a polyhedral cone has only finitely many faces.

 Polyhedral cones play a central role in the representation theory of polyhedra.
 For instance, the decomposition theorem for polyhedra states that every polyhedron can be written as the Minkowski sum of a convex polytope and a polyhedral cone.
 Polyhedral cones also play an important part in proving the related Finite Basis Theorem for polytopes which shows that every polytope is a polyhedron and every bounded polyhedron is a polytope.